ReadHat/SpringGroup/README.md

 **NOTE:** The testDBclass.php has also been added to gitignore, so you may also keep that file locally as a reference and it will not track.

+### Using absolute pathing

+In order to prevent breakage when including files in another directory that pull in other files, using absolute pathing is the way to go for any scripts being included elsewhere that also have to pull in resources.

+A main_include.php file has been included to bind the project directory's absolute path with a variable name.
+Using this variable name prevents the breaking mentioned above, allows your source code to be independent , and decreaces connascence in the event that you have to move your project to a different directory.

+To use:

+    require_once("/path/to/main_include.php");
+    ...

+    json_decode("${PATH_}"/path/to/myfile.json);

 ### Keeping current: